st-tech/zr-obp/README.md

 - **Bandit Algorithms**: Our data include large-scale logged bandit feedback collected by the uniform random policy.
 Therefore, it enables the evaluation of new online bandit algorithms, including contextual and combinatorial algorithms, in a large real-world setting.

 - **Off-Policy Evaluation**: We present implementations of behavior policies used when collecting datasets as a part of our pipeline.
-Our open data also contains logged bandit feedback data generated by multiple behavior policies.
+Our open data also contains logged bandit feedback data generated by *multiple* different bandit policies.
 Therefore, it enables the evaluation of off-policy evaluation with ground-truth for the performance of evaluation policies.

 # Installation